Go Big or Go Home: Plot

-After three months of closure due to the Pawnee budget crisis and government shutdown, Leslie (Amy Poehler) excitedly informs her fellow employees that the parks department has been reopened, although on a shoestring budget.
-State auditors Chris (Rob Lowe) and Ben (Adam Scott) announce they may only conduct existing park maintenance, but Leslie wants to offer better programs and services.
-Meanwhile, the always-optimistic Chris continues trying to convince Ann (Rashida Jones) to go on a date with him.
+After three months of closure due to the Pawnee budget crisis and government shutdown, Leslie excitedly informs her fellow employees that the parks department has been reopened, although on a shoestring budget.
+State auditors Chris and Ben announce they may only conduct existing park maintenance, but Leslie wants to offer better programs and services.
+Meanwhile, the always-optimistic Chris continues trying to convince Ann to go on a date with him.
 Ann finds him too intense, but Leslie convinces her to accept a date and try to persuade Chris to increase the parks budget.

 Due to popular demand from citizens, Ben restarts the youth basketball league, although with only two teams.
-They are coached by Ron (Nick Offerman), who is extremely strict and disciplined with his players, and Andy (Chris Pratt), who is very laid back and lets his kids get out of control.
-Tom (Aziz Ansari), who referees the game, becomes jealous when his ex-wife Wendy (Jama Williamson) arrives to support Ron.
-Tom insists he is happy with his new girlfriend Lucy (Natalie Morales) and does not mind that Wendy is dating Ron.
+They are coached by Ron, who is extremely strict and disciplined with his players, and Andy, who is very laid back and lets his kids get out of control.
+Tom, who referees the game, becomes jealous when his ex-wife Wendy arrives to support Ron.
+Tom insists he is happy with his new girlfriend Lucy and does not mind that Wendy is dating Ron.
 However, Tom repeatedly calls false fouls against Ron's players until all of them are disqualified from the game.
 When Ron and Wendy get angry, Tom ejects them from the game and declares it a forfeit, which concerns Lucy.